cyberShaw/cyberShaw/README.md

 <br />

 ### Experience 🚀
-- **Software Developer I at [Flipkart](https://tech.flipkart.com/)** - As a part of the Discover UI team, I worked on the iOS and Android apps, with a focus on the search interface.
+- **Software Developer I at [Flipkart](https://tech.flipkart.com/)** - Part of the Discover UI team; worked on the iOS and Android apps with a focus on the search experience.
-- **Software Developer II at [Oracle Cloud](https://www.oracle.com/in/cloud/)** - Worked on building Security Products for the OCI Console, focusing on products like [Cloud Guard](https://www.oracle.com/in/security/cloud-security/cloud-guard/) and [Security Zones](https://docs.oracle.com/iaas/security-zone/using/security-zones.htm).
+- **Software Developer II at [Oracle Cloud](https://www.oracle.com/in/cloud/)** - Built Security Products for the OCI Console, focusing on products like [Cloud Guard](https://www.oracle.com/in/security/cloud-security/cloud-guard/) and [Security Zones](https://docs.oracle.com/iaas/security-zone/using/security-zones.htm).

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=cybershaw" alt="cybershaw" /> </p>